How To Find The Most Affordable Car Insurance in Washington

-Minimum Liability Requirements
+State Minimum Liability Requirements

 In Washington, the minimum liability requirements are $25,000 bodily injury liability coverage per person, $50,000 bodily injury liability coverage per accident and $10,000 property damage liability coverage per accident.

 A More Robust Policy Costs More